How the tram developments will affect the University

 Works affecting routes to our campuses

-The next stage of tram works on University Boulevard are due to begin on Friday 24 October and involves resurfacing University Boulevard from its junction with East Drive (the University of Nottingham’s South Entrance) to the Tennis Centre.
+The next stage of tram works on involve resurfacing University Boulevard from its junction with East Drive (the University of Nottingham’s South Entrance) to the Tennis Centre.

-The following weekend, from 8pm on Friday 31 October to 5am on Monday 3 November, this part of University Boulevard will again be restricted to one lane in both directions while these works take place on the other side of the road.
-The University of Nottingham’s South Entrance will be temporarily closed on this weekend while works take place across the junction of East Drive.
+From 8pm on Friday 31 October to 5am on Monday 3 November, this part of University Boulevard will again be restricted to one lane in both directions.
+The South Entrance will be temporarily closed as works take place across the junction of East Drive.
+Please note, buses will be unable to stop at the Lakeside Arts bus stop, so passengers are advised to use the East Drive bus stop instead.

 Access to the University will still be available via the North and West entrances.